-Yes, anytime a student is dropping to zero credits they must schedule a University Withdrawal appointment with a Success Advisor in the Allen Yarnell Center for Student Success by calling (406) 994-7627 or stop by SUB 177.
+Yes, anytime a student is dropping to zero credits they must schedule a University Withdrawal appointment with the Registrar's office by calling (406) 994-6650 or visiting 101 Montana Hall.

 How long will it take for my University Withdrawal to be completed?

-The day that a student contacts the Allen Yarnell Center for Student Success to withdrawal, is the day that our records will show the student initiated their withdrawal.
+The day that a student contacts the Registrar's Office to withdrawal, is the day that our records will show the student initiated their withdrawal.
 Processing the withdraw may take up to 6 weeks to be completed, as the paperwork for one withdrawal must be processed through six different offices on campus.
-This does not affect the date that the withdrawal is effective.
-For example if a student withdraws on the 6th day of classes but the paperwork is not completely processed until the 10th week of classes the student would still receive a refund applicable for the 6th day of classes.

 How much and when will I receive my refund?

-The refund a student receives is based upon the date the student contacted the Allen Yarnell Center for Student Success to begin the withdrawal process.
+The refund a student receives is based upon the date the student contacted the Registrar's Office to begin the withdrawal process.
 For a list of the refund deadlines please visit the Registration Handbook for the term from which you are withdrawing.